 This is a list of all kinds of toys for every age group!
 Whether you are a new parent bringing a baby home for the first time, a loving aunt, uncle of family friend searching for gifts for many children who are different ages, or a doting grandparent, these lists are here to serve as a resource.
 Kids develop so quickly and their interests change, if they aren't specific about what they want, you would think it wouldn't be hard to find something to keep them happy and entertained!
 But let's face it, it is stressful.
 No one wants to buy a gift that ends up in the back of the closet or among the aisle of misfit toys.

 01 of 06

 Whether you are looking to build your baby toy registry, or searching for something new for your baby to experience, this list, with newborns and infants under the age of 1 in mind, includes some of the best playmats, teeters and toys for kids under 1.
-Learn about some great tummy time toys and plan ahead for their next stages.
+Learn about some great toys for fine motor control and plan ahead for their next stages.
 Babies learn to master so many developmental skills in their first year like sitting, crawling, reaching/grasping for toys and talking!

 02 of 06